Sleitnick/AeroGameFramework/README.md

 ```

 # Internal
 AeroGameFramework is run by two scripts, `AeroServer` and `AeroClient`.
-The `AeroServer` script is located under `ServerScriptService`, and the `AeroClient` script is located under `StarterPlayerScripts`.
+The `AeroServer` script is located under `ServerScriptService.Aero`, and the `AeroClient` script is located under `StarterPlayerScripts.Aero`.
 These two scripts take care of executing the modules within the game framework.
 For the sake of stability, it is recommended that these scripts are not edited.

 When looking at in-game statistics, such as memory usage, it is important to note that all modules created within the framework will be listed under either of these two scripts.